jarodccrowe/vue-todo-frontend/README.md

 - make a delete request to a 'user create' task
 - the backend would manage ids

+Cypress testing doesn't seem to run on windows

 ## Project setup
 ```
 npm install